How often have you noticed roaches in your house and drummed up ways to kill and eliminate them instantly?

 - Now lightly dust a thin layer of the diatomaceous earth in those places.

-- Make sure you do not make it into a heap as then it would only keep the cockroaches away.
+- Ensure you do not make it into a heap, as it would only keep the cockroaches away.

 - Also, secure around the foundation of the house and keep it dry.